 Normally, the responsibility of property owners to prevent harm to visitors applies to people who are invited onto the property, such as customers, patrons, or invited guests.
 Trespassers have little or no protection for injuries they suffer because of a hazard on someone else’s property.
 However, as swimming pools present an “attractive nuisance” to young children, property owners are held to a higher standard and required to secure their pools to keep children out, even when they are trespassing.

-If you or your child has been injured in a swimming pool accident, contact Allen Law at (843) 882-5005.
+If you or your child has been injured in a swimming pool accident, contact a Charleston premises liability attorney at Allen Law at (843) 882-5005.
 We have the knowledge and experience to accurately evaluate your case, deal with all parties involved on your behalf, and fight for the compensation you deserve.